Welcome to Washington Heights & Inwood

 The Church of the Intercession, on 155th Street and Broadway, is the finest example of early 20th century Revival or Neo-Gothic architecture in New York City.
 The present site of…

-If you live on Long Island and are looking for tree removal check out Long Island Tree Service.
+If you live on Long Island and want tree removal, check out Long Island Tree Service.
 You will be glad you did.

 New York News and Resources

-The Mission of Washington Heights Guide is to promote public awareness of the rich cultural, historic, and natural resources of Washington Heights and Inwood, and in doing this, it is our aim to encourage the attendance, and use of these upper Manhattan treasured assets.
+The Mission of Washington Heights Guide is to promote public awareness of the rich cultural, historical, and natural resources of Washington Heights and Inwood, and in doing this, we aim to encourage the attendance and use of these upper Manhattan treasured assets.

-If life in our Manhattan neighborhood, to meet new people and to have some fun in the process.
-We seek to make living in the Heights more pleasant and safer by organizing neighbors to participate in hands-on projects by pursuing the city to deliver needed services.
+If life in our Manhattan neighborhood is about meeting new people and having fun, we seek to make living in the Heights more pleasant and safer by organizing neighbors to participate in hands-on projects and pursuing the city to deliver needed services.

 NYC Tourists PSA: A trip to New York can be an unforgettable experience.
 However, a serious accident can turn this into a nightmare.
-If you were injured in an accident caused by the negligence of another party, you may be able to recover compensation for your medical expenses, lost income, and pain and suffering.
-NYC and Houston Personal Injury Attorneys say that to file an accident claim, you do not have to be a New York resident or a even US citizen.
+If you were injured in an accident caused by another party’s negligence, you may be able to recover compensation for your medical expenses, lost income, and pain and suffering.
+NYC Personal Injury Attorneys say you do not have to be a New York resident or even a US citizen to file an accident claim.

 Washington Heights Attractions

 Northern Manhattan is an area rich in history and culture.
-Come visit us to discover our cultural treasures and learn about how our neighborhood contributed to the glories and tears of our great city’s and nation’s past.
+Visit us to discover our cultural treasures and learn how our neighborhood contributed to the glories and tears of our great city’s and nation’s past.

 George Washington Bridge.
 One of the most beautiful bridges in the world, the GWB boasts gorgeous views of the Hudson River, the Palisades, and Manhattan.
 It was built starting in 1927 and was inaugurated in 1931.
 It has the 13th longest main suspension span in the world and carries approximately 300,000 vehicles per day, making the 14-lane span one of the busiest in the world.
 The GWB was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1981, on the occasion of the bridge’s 50th anniversary.

 Morris-Jumel Mansion.
-Built in 1765, the Morris-Jumel Mansion is the oldest remaining colonial residence in Manhattan.
+Built in 1765, the Morris-Jumel Mansion is Manhattan’s oldest remaining colonial residence.
 This museum highlights more than 230 years of New York history, culture, and arts.
-Twelve-period rooms exhibit the life and times of Colonel Roger Morris, the original builder, George Washington, who occupied the house as his headquarters in the autumn of 1776, and the merchant family of Stephen and Eliza Jumel.
+Twelve-period rooms exhibit the life and times of Colonel Roger Morris, the original builder George Washington, who occupied the house as his headquarters in the autumn of 1776, and the merchant family of Stephen and Eliza Jumel.
 The rose and herb gardens, which date back to colonial times, look out over the Harlem River.